evilncrazy/vake/README.md

 ```

 The ex command is executed with the cursor positioned as shown by the caret.
-Conveniently, pressing <Enter> will not execute any ex commands, so you just get
+Conveniently, pressing "Enter" will not execute any ex commands, so you just get
 a vim instance.
 Typing "q" will instantly quit the vim instance that was launched,
 effectively skipping the edit.